Itamar-Avitan/DL_course_Genarting_lyrics_with_midi_RNN/README.md

 # Implemnting RNN to Generate songs lyrics using Both data from MIDI and Lyrics.

-In this code i implmented three diffrent CNN models that differ between human faces, giving an answer if its the same person or not.

 ## Data Processing:
 This work was needed two type of data proccesing:
  **lyrics**